 The sale and supply of alcohol carries with it a greater responsibility than other licensable activities.
-This is why sales of alcohol may not be made under a premises license unless there is a DPS in respect of the premises, who must hold a premises license and must authorise, verbally in person or in writing, every sale of alcohol.
+This is why sales of alcohol may not be made under a premises licence unless there is a DPS in respect of the premises, who must hold a premises licence and must authorise, verbally in person or in writing, every sale of alcohol.
 The only exception is for those community premises which have successfully applied to remove the DPS requirement.

 - Who can apply for a personal licence?

 In order to apply for a personal licence the applicant must be over 18 years of age and must possess a licensing qualification from an accredited provider.
 Only the applicant or an agent acting on their behalf may apply to the Licensing Authority for a personal licence.
 Further, the applicant must apply to the licensing authority where they reside for a personal license.
 If applicants have previously held a personal license they must not have forfeited the personal licence within the last five years.

 A personal licence application may be refused in circumstances where the applicant has an unspent conviction for a relevant offence or a foreign offence.
 Such applications will be subject to consultation with the police and the applicant will be entitled to a hearing before the licensing committee.

 - How do I apply for a personal licence?

 To apply for a personal licence the applicant must submit an application to the licensing authority where the personal licence applicant is resident.
 For the application to be valid the submission must include the correct fee, a basic criminal convictions certificate, a qualification certificate, a completed disclosure of criminal convictions and declaration form and two endorsed passport sized photographs of the applicant.

 - What do I need to consider when completing my application?